 While losing a partner is just another part of doing business, the development can leave legal marketers and managing partners wondering what needs to be done – if anything – to communicate the departure to the public, clients and the legal community.

-In her article “Taking a Strategic Approach to Partner Departures,” Joi D. Neike, Senior Strategist, Marketing & Business Development at Jaffe, provides a thorough primer on how law firms should handle a partner departure.
+In this article “Taking a Strategic Approach to Partner Departures,” a Jaffe team member provides a thorough primer on how law firms should handle a partner departure.
 In general, steps to consider include: